Iraqi army retakes chemical weapons site from Islamic State

-THE HAGUE, Dec 1 (Reuters) - The Iraqi army has retaken from Islamist insurgents a sprawling complex where aging remnants of late President Saddam Hussein’s chemical weapons programme are stored in bunkers, the country’s deputy foreign minister said on Monday.
+THE HAGUE (Reuters) - The Iraqi army has retaken from Islamist insurgents a sprawling complex where aging remnants of late President Saddam Hussein’s chemical weapons program are stored in bunkers, the country’s deputy foreign minister said on Monday.

 Islamic State militants, who had seized the area during a lightning offensive last June, were not able to penetrate the fortified bunkers, Mohammad Jawad Al-Doraky told delegates at a chemical weapons conference in The Hague.